tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 The client could then choose to use this proxy only for accessing names that fall within the "*.internal.example.org" zone.

-# Configuration Versioning {#config-versioning}
+# Configuration Identifiers {#config-ids}

-To allow clients to track updates to proxy configuration data without relying solely on the expiration timestamp, this document defines an optional `version` key in the top-level PvD Additional Information object.
+To allow clients to track updates to proxy configuration data without relying solely on the expiration timestamp, this document defines an optional `configid` key in the top-level PvD Additional Information object.
-The value of this key is an integer representing the version of the proxy configuration.
+The value of this key is an integer representing the identifier of the proxy configuration.

-Proxies MAY include a `Proxy-Config-Version` HTTP response header in responses to proxy requests.
-This header indicates the current version of the configuration known to the proxy.
+Proxies MAY include a `Proxy-Config-Id` HTTP response header in responses to proxy requests.
+This header indicates the current identifier of the configuration known to the proxy.

-When a client receives a `Proxy-Config-Version` header with a value greater than the version stored in the most recently retrieved PvD Additional Information, the client SHOULD initiate a new fetch of the PvD data from the corresponding `/.well-known/pvd` resource.
+When a client receives a `Proxy-Config-Id` header with a value greater than the identifier stored in the most recently retrieved PvD Additional Information, the client SHOULD initiate a new fetch of the PvD data from the corresponding `/.well-known/pvd` resource.

-The `version` key and the `Proxy-Config-Version` header MUST contain a non-negative integer.
-Version numbers are intended to increase monotonically.
+The `configid` key and the `Proxy-Config-Id` header MUST contain a non-negative integer.
+Identifier numbers are intended to increase monotonically.

 ## Example